StrictlySkyler/nooline/README.markdown

 via AJAX, and html snapshots are taken to provide support for those web bots that don’t do it themselves, or aren’t headless browsers.

+*"But AJAX means that search bots won't do anything, and SEO is out the window!
+No way!"*

+Not entirely true.
+By providing snapshots of a completed HTML page, gathered by a headless browser, we can still provide all the SEO goodness that any other page might have otherwise.
+(Google is already doing this, FWIW; their bot renders the whole page as if it was a browser anyway.)

 The following are key components of the \\n stack:

 ### node.js